-EVALUATION WEIGHT DESCRIPTION Online Quizzes 20% Eight quizzes covering the self-study content throughout the term.
+EVALUATION WEIGHT DESCRIPTION Online Quizzes 2/1% Eight quizzes covering the self-study content throughout the term.
 Participation 10% Half the marks are for participation and the other half for getting the questions correct on Top Hat during live in-person classes.
 Top Hat may not be done remotely.
-Students must be present in-person in class to participate in Top Hat.
+Student must be present in-person in class to participate on Top Hat.
 Midterm: chapters 1, 2, 3, 4, and 9.
-30% Saturday October 21 st , at 1 pm.
-Length: 2 hours.
+Saturday, October 26 th ; 7 pm - 9 pm.
 The midterm will be in in-person, and a laptop computer is required.
-Final Exam: chapters 5, 6, 7, 8, and 10 40% Scheduled through the Office of the Registrars Office, 2 hours, in-person.
+Research Group Project 15% Groups of 4-5 students need to meet with the professor throughout the term and submit a research proposal and a final research paper.
+Final Exam: chapters 5, 6, 7, 8, and 10 30% Scheduled through Registrars Office, 2 hrs, in-person